mandouss/ECE651_HW2/Readme.md

+Download:
+Please download the folder "src".

 Compiling

-Enter the path of folder "src":
+1. find the location of folder "src" and use command "cd" to enter "src"

-cd src

-To compile this, run:
+2. To compile this, run:
 javac p1/BlueDevil.java p1/Person.java p1/PersonManageSystem.java

 Running